Bob Corell's Ministerial Briefing on Climate Change

 Images were retrived from an Sony twelve (12) inch laser optical disc and were syncronized to the graphics cards in the computer.

 Lydig, Voit and Meyer was retained by Westinghouse Electric and I worked with Jeffy Wyand, to procute the U.S. patent for the system software.
 Patents for the system have also granted by the Canadian, EU and Japaneese Patent Authorities.

 As of April 2016, there are now over thirty (30) Google U.S. patents and another 120 U.S. patents by various domestic and international corporations that reference the intellectual property disclosed in the patents.

 Developed an AN/SQQ-89 Part Task Simulator Trainer for the Naval Underwater Warfare Center.
 Responsible for design, prototyping, sofware methodology for courseware development and aceptance testing of delivered systems.
 16 Mil+ Project

 The AN/SQQ-89 Undersea Warfare Combat System is a naval anti-submarine warfare system for surface warships.
 The system presents an integrated picture of the tactical situation by receiving, combining and processing active and passive sensor data from the hull-mounted array, towed array and sonobuoys.
 AN/SQQ-89 is integrated with the AEGIS combat system and provides a full range of USW functions including active and passive sensors and underwater fire control.

-Developed a shipboard trainer for General Dynamics's Electric Boat Division for use on board the Trident fleet.
+Developed the hardware platform for a shipboard trainer for General Dynamics's Electric Boat Division for use on board the Trident Submarine fleet.
 Developed first prototype for acceptance testing and then supplied 10 additional units for a deployment test.